 To most Americans, the name Robert E Lee will be one which is very familiar.
 The decorated war general led Northern Virginia into battle in the American Civil War, representing the Confederacy.
 He would eventually surrender to Ulysses S Grant, representing the Union, but not without going down in history himself.

 Here are some interesting facts about General Lee you may not be aware of – it’s always good to brush up on your history!

-- However, Lee’s intricate tactical planning likely helped America in their triumph over Mexico between 1846 and 1848.
-Lee was notably present on the frontline in at least four battles, and helped America find secret routes through the Mexican defences.
+However, Lee’s intricate tactical planning likely helped America in their triumph over Mexico between 1846 and 1848.
+Lee was notably present on the frontline in at least four battles, and helped America find secret routes through the Mexican defenses.

-Do you know any interesting facts about Robert E Lee that we’ve not mentioned?
-Let us know in the comments section below!
+Do you know any interesting facts about Robert E Lee?
+Share them in the comments below!